Ahabibm4/chatbot/README.md

 ## Security & Observability

 The implementation includes JWT-based authentication hooks, role conversion, and placeholders for audit logging, tracing, and metrics that align with the system-level design.
+For local or shared-secret deployments, configure `chat.security.static-token` to enforce a static bearer token; omitting the property keeps the OAuth2 JWT resource server flow enabled.

 ## Next Steps